krnsk0/krnsk0.dev/src/data/blog/skyscraper_2.md

 Looking at the second case, we might say: "with the first and the third cells resolved, the clue insists on a value for the second."
 This seems like it might generally applicable.
 But what if the second and fourth were resolved instead of the first and third?
 What if the gap between resolved cells were larger than one cell?
 When does the clue allow us to resolve cells in relation to the height of the cells on either side of the gap?
 And how to state answers to each of these questions in terms of a board with size `N`?

-While perhaps not impossible to answer these questions concerning a potential "gap rule", we will find that the questions compound as `N` grows— and as we consider other possible variations on the theme of inference enabled by clues on a constrained row.
+While perhaps not impossible to answer these questions concerning a potential "gap rule", we will find that the questions compound as `N` grows-- and as we consider other possible variations on the theme of inference enabled by clues on a constrained row.
 Every rule must be given a highly-general specification, in order to allow us to apply it to boards of any size.
 And, the larger the size of the board, the greater the opportunity to discover more (and more complex) patterns.

 Indeed, internet guides to the game are [filled with home-spun wisdom](https://www.conceptispuzzles.com/index.aspx?uri=puzzle/skyscrapers/techniques) concerning heuristics like the 2-clue and gap rules.
-But, while experienced players may have facility in describing and applying many such heuristics, their capacity to reason about clue constraints is hardly exhausted by such rules and heuristics, no matter how (finitely) large— since players, it seems, are also capable of **discovering** them.
+But, while experienced players may have facility in describing and applying many such heuristics, their capacity to reason about clue constraints is hardly exhausted by such rules and heuristics, no matter how (finitely) large-- since players, it seems, are also capable of **discovering** them.

 This tends to suggest we are not operating at a high enough level of generality in attempting to describe clue constraint inference as potentially exhausted by a set of rules, patterns, or heuristics.
 We need a way to characterize or model the form of reasoning which is common to and underwrites _all_ such rules and heuristics.